As (Roman coin): Imperial era coinage

-Following the coinage reform of Augustus in 23 BC, the as was struck in reddish pure copper (instead of bronze), and the sestertius or 'two-and-a-halfer' (originally 2.5 asses, but now four asses) and the dupondius (2 asses) were produced in a golden-colored alloy of bronze known by numismatists as orichalcum.
+Following the coinage reform of Augustus in 23 BC, the as was struck in reddish pure copper (instead of bronze), and the sestertius or 'two-and-a-halfer' (originally 2.5 assēs, but now four assēs) and the dupondius (2 assēs) were produced in a golden-colored alloy of bronze known by numismatists as orichalcum.
 The as continued to be produced until the 3rd century AD.
 It was the lowest valued coin regularly issued during the Roman Empire, with semis and quadrans being produced infrequently, and then not at all sometime after the reign of Marcus Aurelius.
 The last as seems to have been produced by Aurelian between 270 and 275 and at the beginning of the reign of Diocletian.

 Byzantine coinage

 The as, under its Greek name assarion, was re-established by the Emperor Andronikos II Palaiologos (r.
 1282–1328) and minted in great quantities in the first half of the 14th century.
 It was a low-quality flat copper coin, weighing ca. 3–4 grams and forming the lowest denomination of contemporary Byzantine coinage, being exchanged at 1:768 to the gold hyperpyron.
 It appears that the designs on the assarion changed annually, hence they display great variations.
 The assarion was replaced in 1367 by two other copper denominations, the tournesion and the follaro.